srerickson/js2-coder/README.md

 ## Run Coder on JetStream2

 [Coder](https://coder.com) is an application that launches cloud-based development environments.
-This repository provides terraform/opentofu configurations for running a Coder server on [JetStream2](https://jetstream-cloud.org/).
+This repository provides terraform configurations for running a Coder server on [JetStream2](https://jetstream-cloud.org/).